MyPureCloud/purecloud-for-salesforce-examples/src/SDK/sdk-rest-examples/readme.md

 ## Example 2

 This example shows how to do the following actions:
 * Route a Salesforce email to a specified queue.
 * Screen pop a specified Salesforce page using the attributes property.

 ![Resulting Action](/assets/images/email-example.png)

+Apex Code:

     Map<String, Object> payload = new Map<String, Object>();
     payload.put('queueId', '8897431f-99d9-4cfe-b098-d279c7776a49');